open-sauced/intro/05-how-to-contribute-to-open-source.md

 #### Prerequisites

-Ensure you have Git and the GitLens extension installed in VS Code.
-GitLens is a powerful Git extension that enhances Git-related features in VS Code.
+Ensure you have [VS Code](https://code.visualstudio.com/) installed on your computer and the latest version of [Git](https://git-scm.com/).

 #### Step-by-Step Guide